Last updated on April 11, 2025

 4. Click Add to Queue.

-Add a first batch of images to the queue
+Select a 2nd batch of images

-Select processing options for the 2nd batch
+Select processing options for the 2nd batch and add to the queue

-The Queue, showing 2 batches of images, one collapsed
+The queue, showing 2 batches of images, one collapsed

 Important

-Pause Queue
+Queue reordering

-Each batch can be expanded or collapsed by clicking on the chevron next to the batch number.
 You can reorder the images in the batch by simply dragging-and-dropping them.
 You can also move an image, or group of images, from one batch to another, but you cannot move or swap whole batches.

 Drag and drop to change order